chryzsh/DarthSidious/guide.md

 Cracking hashes can be a lot of fun, and since most user passwords are shit they can easily be cracked in not too much time.
 Imagine if the organisation has a password reset policy of 90 days.
 If you crack a user's credentials in two hours it's a big fail for them.
 If you can crack a DA's creds in two hours or even a few days it's game over for them.
 But instead of cracking hashes, we can reuse them by relaying.

-### Windows lookups
+### Windows name resolution

-There are a few different name resolution protocols in Windows:
+There are a few different name resolution protocols and names in Windows:

 - **FQDN** - Fully Qualified Domain Name
 - **wINS** - Windows Internet Name Service
 - **NBT** - NS (NetBIOS Name Service)
 - **LLMNR** - Link-Local Multicast Name Resolution

-FQDN is almost another name for DNS name. `share.hacklab.net` is a FQDN.
+FQDN is another name for DNS name and such entries reside in the hosts file. `share.hacklab.net` is a FQDN.
 When a windows machine needs to perform a resource lookup such as a network share it will perform it [in this order ](https://support.microsoft.com/nb-no/help/172218/microsoft-tcp-ip-host-name-resolution-order): FQDN, WINS, NetBIOS and then LLMNR.
-Because FQDN lookup is not enabled by default it move on to WINS and then NetBIOS.
+Because FQDN lookup is not enabled by default it moves on to WINS and then NetBIOS.
 The latter is poor man's DNS.
 In the corporate world a DNS server is available to look up resources, in a home environment it's less likely so if you want to share content between two workstations NetBIOS is how it's done.
-But because users don't type in share.hacklab.net in their address fields the lookup uses NetBIOS.
+But because users don't type in share.hacklab.net in their address fields in the exploirer, the name resolution uses NetBIOS.